 Rendering of services revenue from training, payroll and business service fees is recognised by reference to the stage of completion of the contracts.
 Stage of completion is measured by reference to delivery of service.
-Projectos Dinamicos Lda provides camp accommodation for the Mozambique LNG Project.
+Revenue in Projectos Dinamicos Lda ("PD") includes revenue from camp construction contracts in Mozambique.
+Revenue is recognised when a project is considered delivered which is when the performance obligations have been met.